auth0/docs/articles/multifactor-authentication/developer/step-up-authentication/step-up-for-apis.md

 ---
-title: Step-up Authentication with Access Tokens
+title: Step-up Authentication for APIs
 description: Describes how an API can check if a user has logged in with Multifactor Authentication by examining their Access Token
 toc: true
 ---
-# Step-up Authentication with Access Tokens
+# Step-up Authentication for APIs

 With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.